DFVSQY/EmojiText/README.md

 # EmojiText
 This is a EmojiText solution for Unity3D UI.<br>
-If you can benefit from this,please give me a start.<br>
+If you can benefit from this,please give me a star.<br>
 Thank you!
 <br>
 ###Example:<br>